top of page

 Year Opened: 2003 Capacity: 13,279

-The Lab in Duke City
+Duke City Baseball

 Disclaimer: This is NOT a review of the Springfield Isotopes at Duff Stadium.
 For that, check this link.

-Albuquerque, NM (nicknamed The Duke City) has a long history of baseball beginning as far back as 1880, with teams playing in various B, C and D-leagues until the mid-1950’s.
-Most teams were known as ‘The Dukes.’
+Albuquerque, NM (nicknamed the Duke City) has a long history of baseball, beginning as far back as 1880, with teams playing in various B, C, and D leagues until the mid-1950s.
+Most teams were known as ‘The Dukes.
 In 1964, the Los Angeles Dodgers purchased the existing team and moved them from the aging Tingley Field to the Albuquerque Sports Stadium.
 The team remained the Dodgers affiliate until the end of the 2000 season.

 In May 2001, city voters approved a $25 million renovation of the existing stadium.
 Construction crews razed and completely rebuilt Albuquerque Sports Stadium on the same site.
 Business individuals purchased the floundering Calgary Cannons and moved that team to Albuquerque for the 2003 season as the Albuquerque Isotopes (affiliates of the Miami Marlins).
 The owners named the new venue Isotopes Park.
-The Isotopes again became affiliates of the Dodgers from 2009 – 2014.
-They became the AAA affiliate of the Colorado Rockies when that team moved from Colorado Springs, CO in 2015.

 Food & Beverage 4